 Social communication is pervasive in nature, ranging from basic animal behaviors such as birds singing for courtship, to complicated human actions such as lying, begging, and apologizing.
-To date, many neuroscience studies on communication have focused on the cognitive and neural functions involved in the low-level processing of communicative contents such as narratives and facial expressions, whereas behavioral studies in ethology and economics are rooted in a very different tradition.
+To date, many neuroscience studies on communication have focused on the cognitive and neural functions involved in the low-level processing of communicative signals such as narratives and facial expressions, whereas behavioral studies in ethology and economics are rooted in a very different tradition.
 These studies often seek to understand how organisms survive and thrive by sharing and responding to social information concerning the opportunities and challenges encountered in the daily environment.
-While these studies have produced rich theoretical and empirical findings at the behavioral level, characterization of their neural underpinnings has been remarkably unexplored.
+While these studies have produced rich theoretical and empirical findings at the behavioral level, the characterization of their neural underpinnings has been remarkably unexplored.

 We seek to understand neurocomputational mechanisms of communicative behavior, taking a unique perspective by investigating inferences and choices in intentional information transmission as goal-directed, strategic decision-making, and by drawing from recent developments in decision neuroscience, computational pragmatics, and the large body of work in signaling games.
 Collaborating with developmental psychologists, we also seek to leverage our findings to further elucidate when and how humans acquire the ability to interpret communicative signals and what neural developments underlie this process.